RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	Platform	as	a	Service	(PaaS)	is	maintained	from the	application	down	by	the	cloud	provider,	and	typically	without	the cloud	customer	having	any	type	of	administrative	access.
 With	PaaS, the	event	data	often	needs	to	be	exposed	by	the	cloud	provider	in order	for	the	cloud	customer	to	access	it.
  	C	is	incorrect	because	Software	as	a	Service	(SaaS)	is	completely closed	and	the	application	entirely	maintained	by	the	cloud	provider.
 Any	access	to	event	or	log	data	will	need	to	be	facilitated	by	the	cloud provider.
  	D	is	incorrect	because	Desktop	as	a	Service	(DaaS)	is	completely closed	and	the	application	entirely	maintained	by	the	cloud	provider.
 Any	access	to	event	or	log	data	will	need	to	be	facilitated	by	the	cloud provider.

-38. Although	traditionally	data	centers	have	relied	on	a	tiered	topology	forlayers	of	redundancy,	which	organization	publishes	the	Infinity	Paradigm, which	shifts	away	from	a	tiered	topology	in	favor	of	a	macro-level approach?
+### Question # 1 - 	Although	traditionally	data	centers	have	relied	on	a	tiered	topology	forlayers	of	redundancy,	which	organization	publishes	the	Infinity	Paradigm, which	shifts	away	from	a	tiered	topology	in	favor	of	a	macro-level approach?
 A.		Uptime	Institute
 B.	BISCI
 C.	IDCA
 D.	NFPA